3521 AP Utrecht

 We will respond to your request as soon as possible within four weeks.
 Axual would also like to point out that you have the possibility to file a complaint with the national regulator Dutch Data Protection Authority (Dutch DPA).

-This can be done via the following link (only in Dutch):
+This can be done via the following page (only in Dutch) of the Autoriteit Persoonsgegevens.

 HOW WE SECURE PERSONAL DATA

 Axual takes the protection of your data seriously and takes appropriate measures to prevent misuse, loss, unauthorized access, unwanted disclosure, and unauthorized modification.
 If you have the impression that your data is not properly secured or there are indications of misuse, please contact our customer service or email us on email@example.com.